 Flailing sticks hung from the rafters, inside the dwelling.
 A wicker knitting basket, containing a ball of wool and knitting needles, rested on the sill next to a window draped with a white lace curtain.

-| Blacksmith heats iron in fire.
-Muckross Traditional Farms.
-Killarney National Park.
-Co.
-Kerry, Ireland. |
+Blacksmith heats iron in fire. |

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll |

 Photos on our Muckross Farms map helped us identify antique farm equipment, including a swath turner (which flipped over mown hay) and a turnip and mangel seeder.
 Mangels (sour, turnip-like vegetables) were used as pig feed.

-Our Muckross Farms tour continued to the saddler's workshop.
+Our Muckross Traditional Farms tour continued to the saddler's workshop.
 Harnesses, horse collars and bridles filled the shed.

 The sound of clanking metal drew us into the dark, smoky blacksmith's workshop.
 We watched the blacksmith heat a piece of iron in the fire and hammer a hole in it.

-Leaving Muckross Traditional Farms, we passed a lime kiln, which was used to burn lime to make fertilizer.
+After leaving the blacksmith's shop, we passed a lime kiln, which was used to burn lime to make fertilizer.
 In the field behind it, a farmer raked a field with a team of horses.

 TRAVEL INFORMATION